Cyqlone: A Parallel, High-Performance Linear Solver for Optimal Control: : Parallel factorization and solution of KKT systems with optimal control structure

 \subsection{Operation counts \done}

 \Cref{alg:fact-mod-riccati,alg:fact-parallel-riccati-cr} list the names of the different BLAS and LAPACK routines that can be used to implement the different steps, together with the cubic terms of the FLOP count \footnote{A fused multiply--add (FMA) is counted as a single operation, reflecting the properties of modern hardware where FMA instructions have the same latency and throughput as a standalone multiplication.
-Using this convention, $n\times n$ matrix--matrix multiplication requires $n^3$ FLOPs, and Cholesky factorization of an $n\times n$ matrix requires $\frac16n^3$ operations.} for each routine (with $n_{ux} = n_x + n_u$).
-The nonstandard routine \texttt{trsyrk} computes the lower triangular part of the symmetric product of an upper triangular matrix and its transpose.\,\footnote{Similar to the LAPACK \texttt{lauum} routine, but with transposed arguments.} Ignoring lower-order terms, the total number of floating-point operations in the critical path of \Cref{alg:fact-parallel-riccati-cr} is given by
+Using this convention, $n\times n$ matrix--matrix multiplication requires $n^3$ FLOPs, and Cholesky factorization of an $n\times n$ matrix requires $\frac16n^3$ operations.} for each routine (with $n_{ux} = n_u + n_x$).
+Ignoring lower-order terms, the total number of floating-point operations in the critical path of \Cref{alg:fact-parallel-riccati-cr} is given by

 where \eqref{eq:flop-riccati} is the cost of the modified Riccati recursion from \Cref{alg:fact-mod-riccati}, \eqref{eq:flop-eval-schur} is the cost of computing the Schur complement $\mathscr M$ in the \textsc{compute--schur} function of \Cref{alg:fact-parallel-riccati-cr}, and \eqref{eq:flop-cr-schur} is the cost of the cyclic reduction of $\mathscr M$ in the \textsc{factor--schur} function of \Cref{alg:fact-parallel-riccati-cr}.